 How to tell if asparagus is bad

 How to tell if asparagus is bad?
-The tips of the asparagus will go bad first and become mushy, black, and have a rancid smell to them.
+The tips of the asparagus will go bad first and become mushy, and black, and have a rancid smell to them.
 Another sign of bad asparagus is the stalks have become wrinkled and limp.

 5 Ways to tell if asparagus has gone bad